Backface Culling hides the back side of faces in the final render.

 - Use alpha blending to overlay the surface color on top of the previous color.

 When writing to the color buffer using transparent blend modes, the order in which the color blending happens is important as it can change the final output color.
 As of now Eevee does not support per-fragment (pixel) sorting or per-triangle sorting.
 Only per-object sorting is available and is automatically done on all transparent surfaces based on object origin.

 This per-object sorting has already a cost and having thousands of these objects in a scene will greatly degrade performance.

 - Show Backside

-- If enabled all transparent fragments will be rendered.
+- If enabled, all transparent fragments will be rendered.
 If disabled, only the front-most surface fragments will be rendered.
 Disable this option to ensure correct appearance of transparency from any point of view.
-Then using Alpha Blending this option should be disabled because with Alpha Blending, the order in which triangle are sorted is important.
+Then using Alpha Blending this option should be disabled because with Alpha Blending, the order in which triangles are sorted is important.